Integrated Innovation Network

 - Implement a sustainable and novel solution to an area in need of reform, such as aged care, food security

 - Address the workforce gap created by international closures (students, reduced migration)

 - an ABN registered in NSW and is based in NSW

 - fewer than 200 employees

-- at least $75,000 in sales revenue within the last 12 months or previous financial year
+- at least $75,000 in sales revenue or operating expenditure within the last 12 months or previous financial year

-- a product or service (which may still be in development) that it intends to market within 12 months that directly address the theme for Innovation Districts Challenge Two (economic resilience)
+- a product or service (which may still be in development) that directly addresses the impact of COVID-19 that it intends to market within 12 months

 - ownership that is at least 75 per cent Australian and is not more than 50 per cent owned by another business.